DEFECTIVE TRUCK EQUIPMENT

 INFORMATION AND WHAT TO DO

 Commercial trucks come with necessary pieces of equipment for smooth operation.
 There are lots of moving parts to hitch the trailer to the cab, tow heavy loads, and simply to keep such a large and heavy vehicle moving safely.
-When one component of a big rig malfunctions, it compromises the safety of the entire vehicle.
-In one study, 10% of all truck accidents experienced part failures that caused crashes.
+When one component of a big rig malfunctions, it compromises the safety of the entire truck.
+In one study, 10% of all truck accidents experienced part failures that caused car crashes.

 Trucking companies, drivers and other parties are responsible for the condition and proper maintenance of fleet vehicles.
 After a collision with a large truck in Louisiana, come see our truck accident attorneys at Murphy Law Firm, so we can investigate the question of defective truck equipment.